David Eastman (politician): 2021 United States Capitol attack

 Following Donald Trump's loss in the 2020 United States presidential election, Eastman posted on his website that, "The election process that has been observed thus far by the American people has been abused to such a degree that, in my view, it can no longer be called an election.
 To call what the American people have observed 'an election', under the United States Constitution, would be fundamentally dishonest."

-Eastman traveled to Washington, D.C. on January 6, 2021, to protest the Electoral College vote count which confirmed Joe Biden's victory, and to see Trump speak at the "Stop the Steal" rally.
+Eastman traveled to Washington, D.C., on January 6, 2021, to protest the Electoral College vote count which confirmed Joe Biden's victory, and to see Trump speak at the "Stop the Steal" rally.
 He spoke to Alaska Public Radio as he walked from the rally to the Capitol and was photographed a few hundred feet from the Capitol building.
 He later described the storming of the Capitol building as "pretty terrible."
-The next day he promoted false claims that the attack on the Capitol was the work of antifa.
+The next day he promoted the false claim that the attack on the Capitol was the work of antifa.

 On November 11, 2021, 69 local and other graduates of West Point wrote a letter published in Mat-Su Valley Frontiersman, Eastman's local paper, to demand that he resign from the legislature since, though he had stressed his military credentials and training at the United States Military Academy, he had dishonored the ideals of The Long Gray Line, that is, those who had matriculated at the USMA.